Multiple Sclerosis (MS)

 Living with multiple sclerosis

 It's important to take your medicines as directed.
 You may get help by taking part in a clinical trial.
-Using equipment like canes or walkers can help you get around as walking becomes more difficult.
-Rehabilitation activities can also help you keep or get back functioning.
+Using equipment like canes or walkers can help you get around as walking becomes harder to do.
+Rehab activities can also help you keep or get back functioning.
 Changing the way your home is set up can help you stay independent.
 Talk with your family and healthcare providers about what you need.

 - Multiple sclerosis (MS) is a chronic disease of the central nervous system.